 In-year admissions for The Mead Infant and Nursery School are managed by Surrey County Council Admissions service.
-Applications for in-year admissions are made using the Surrey County Council centrally managed in-year application form.
-Comprehensive guidance can be found in the in-year admissions section of the Surrey County Council website (Apply for an in year school place - Surrey County Council).
+Applications for in-year admissions are made using the Surrey County Council centrally managed in-year application form - In-year application CMA form (surreycc.gov.uk).
+Comprehensive guidance can be found in the in-year admissions section of the Surrey County Council website (Apply for an in year school place - Surrey County Council (surreycc.gov.uk)).